-Welcome to my Axkid Minikid review; to see the pros and cons, scroll to the end!
+Welcome to my Axkid Minikid car seat review; to see our verdict, scroll to the end!

-I was amazed and so pleased when they agreed to send me two of their Minikid car seats to review.
+I was amazed and so pleased when Axkid agreed to send me two of their Minikid car seats to review.

 The seats can be used from 9kg all the way up to 25kg (that’s 7 years old give or take!) so they would do both Whingelets for many years to come.
 I was pretty much pee-my-pants excited.
 Matching seats!
 (I don’t get out much).